-If there is no winner at the end of normal time in a quarter-final, a semi-final or the final, two 15-minute periods of extra time are played.
-If the two teams are still equal after extra time, the winner is determined by kicks from the penalty mark (seeand ).
+If the result stands as a draw at the end of normal time in a quarter-final, a semi-final or the final, two 15-minute periods of extra time are played.
+If the two teams are still equal after extra time, the winner is determined by kicks from the penalty mark (seeto ).

 If extra time is required, there is a five-minute break between the end of normal time and the start of extra time.
 As a rule, the players remain on the field of play during this five-minute break, at the discretion of the referee.

 Kicks from the penalty mark are taken in accordance with the procedure laid down in the IFAB Laws of the Game.

 The referee decides which goal will be used for the kicks:

 If either goal could be used for the kicks, then, in the presence of the two captains, the referee tosses a coin to decide which goal will be used.